 When presenting your proposal to the Twitter community, be sure to clearly state the purpose of your project as well as your exact request.
 Since this is Twitter, being as concise as possible is important.

 If you want to provide more information than can be fitted into 140 characters, take advantage of multimedia like images and videos.
-The United Nations Refugee Agency and H&M Foundation, for instance, used such a tactic to attract donor attention for their campaigns.
+The United Nations Refugee Agency and H&M Foundation, for instance, uses such a tactic to attract donor attention for their campaigns.

 — UN Refugee Agency (@Refugees) December 11, 2016